-Pursuant to the final rule adopted by the SEC on August 22, 2012, implementing requirements under Section 1502 of the Act, determining whether and how much disclosure is required is a three-step analysis:
+According to the final rule adopted on August 22, 2012, implementing requirements under Section 1502 of the Act to determine whether — and how much — disclosure is required through a three-step analysis:

-- First, an SEC reporting company must determine whether any of the specified conflict minerals are necessary for the functionality or production of a product that it manufactures or contracts to manufacture.
+- First, an SEC filings report company must determine whether any of the specifiedconflict minerals are necessary for the functionality or production of a product that it manufactures or contracts to manufacture.

-- Finally, if the company knows or has reason to believe that its conflict minerals may have originated in a covered country, the company must then also exercise due diligence on the source and chain of custody of its conflict minerals, in accordance with a nationally or internationally recognized framework where applicable, and disclose additional information to the SEC.
+- Finally, if the company knows or has reason to believe that itsconflict minerals may have originated in a covered country, the company must then also exercise due diligence measures on the source and chain of custody of its conflict minerals, in accordance with a nationally or internationally recognized framework where applicable, and disclose additional information to the SEC.

 Analogic Corporation Compliance Position:

-As a public company, Analogic Corporation is required to file reports with the SEC.
-As a manufacturer of products including medical instruments, explosion detection systems, subsystems and process control systems, we have identified uses for each of the minerals of concern that are necessary for the functionality or production of our products.
+As a manufacturer of raw materials and scrap sources, including medical instruments, explosion detection systems, subsystems and process control systems, we have identified uses for each of the minerals of concern.
+These are necessary for the functionality or production of our products.

-Analogic strongly encourages our suppliers to implement responsible sourcing and to have them encourage smelters and refiners to obtain a ‘conflict-free’ designation from an independent, third-party auditor.
-If you are an Analogic supplier who sources gold, tantalum, tin, or tungsten, we request that you complete and submit the template below.
+Analogic strongly encourages our suppliers to implement responsible sourcing and a due diligence framework, and to have them encourage smelters and refiners to obtain a ‘conflict-free’ designation through an independent, third-party audit.